-There are roughly 15,000 students in the university, which is considered the population and denoted by N. The sampling frame would be all 15,000 students.
+There are roughly 15,000 students in the university, which will be considered the population and denoted by N. The sampling frame would be all 15,000 students.
 Each student would be known as a unit.

-Since studying the entire population of 15,000 students is difficult, the researcher will select a sample size depending on his/her budget and time available for surveys.
+Since surveying the entire population of 15,000 students would be difficult, the researcher instead selects a sample size depending on his/her budget and time available for surveys.
 The larger the sample, the more statistically certain it will be.
-Alternatively, a statistical tool can be used to determine the size of the sample.
-Let us assume that the statistical tool suggested the researcher consider a sample of 300 students.
+Alternatively, a statistical tool can be used to determine the appropriate size of the sample.
+Let us assume that the statistical tool suggested the researcher use a sample of 300 students.

 In order to select a sample of 300 students, all 15,000 students need to be identified.
 Certain permissions may be required to carry out the study of some populations.
-In our example, the researcher may need to take permission from Student Records or any other relevant department so that privacy rules are not breached.
+In our example, the researcher may need to get permission from Student Records or any other relevant department so that privacy rules are not breached.

 Each unit of the population is marked with consecutive numbers from 1 to N. In the example, the researcher needs to assign numbers from 1 to 15,000.